|

 After we left the aquarium we spent some time just wandering around the city and headed to some of the Boston landmarks we hadn't seen yet.
 We started with some old cemeteries on the Freedom Trail, the Granary Burying Ground and King's Chapel Burying Ground, we skipped Copp's Hill.
 We saw some famous people's graves, Samuel Adams and Paul Revere and the like, but what I found most interesting (other than the number of people willing to walk around in the middle of summer wearing period costumes) was the artwork on the headstones.

-Les took this with his phone, it has all three of the common
+Les took this with his phone, it has all three of the common symbols we were noticing, the skull, angel wings and an hourglass. |

-Compared to the Victorian cemeteries I am familiar with, the imagery is much more direct and I found it fascinating.
-Victorian headstones pull from Greek myth, Biblical allegory and just random period symbology and are always pretty and nice, look at the photos from Mt.
-Hope in Rochester or Green-Wood in Brooklyn, everything is gorgeous.
+Green-Wood in Brooklyn, everything is gorgeous.
 The earlier headstones we saw in Boston had realistic looking skulls, angel wings and hourglasses, very dark and deathly symbols.
 The earlier style is very obvious that this person is dead, they ran out of time, we are sad about it.
 The Victorian stuff is pretty but doesn't convey the same sense of grief to me.

-This squirrel would NOT let go of this
+This squirrel would NOT let go of this apple, it was bigger than he was. |

 After the burial grounds we headed to Boston Common, and on a Saturday afternoon, it was packed.
 We sat and relaxed for a bit.
 We people watched a little bit, saw the fountain, the kids playing in the wading pool, a squirrel eating an entire apple, some performers, a drum circle whose weed you could smell from half a mile out, the monuments and memorials.
 And in true form, the State Capital Building, which we got a history lesson on from a very loud passing bus driver with a very thick Boston accent.
 We might have stayed longer to take some people watching photos if I had my camera, but with just the iPod it doesn't really work.

-Gates at Harvard
+Gates at Harvard |

 We decided after seeing Boston Common that the only big thing missing from our trip that we had to see was Harvard.
 So we got on the T and headed to Cambridge.
 Because we did this trip for my birthday it was also move-in weekend for Boston's 250,000 + college students.
 The campus was crawling with students moving stuff, parents saying goodbye and tourists forming lines to take photos of famous Harvard landmarks, I'm sure there was more than a little crossover between the latter two.